Eating Healthy Guide

 There are probably reasons why old, unhealthy eating habits seem to have so much power over you.
 Changing long-established eating behaviors is one of the hardest things you will ever do.
 If this is the case, you may need to get professional guidance to help deal with those issues.

 Nevertheless, the unparalleled benefits of eating healthy make the effort to change worthwhile.
-If you will take the time to learn some eating healthy guidelines, and then commit to making some changes, you will reap the rewards of feeling well and living longer.
+If you take the time to learn some eating healthy guidelines, and then commit to making positive changes, you will reap the rewards of feeling well and living longer.

 After reviewing the following healthy eating guide and other information on this site, take some time to write down a plan for yourself.
 You can start with small changes, since each small step you take will have an effect on how you feel and on your general wellness.